PereViader/ManualDi/README.md

 }
 ```

-And this is how a subordinate entry point on a scene could be started
+And this is an example of how a subordinate entry point on a scene or as a prefab could be initiated

 ```csharp
 public class Data